jjamor/jekyll-env/README.md

 ==============================

-This is a simple Dockerfile which will install required packages to generate Jekyll 2 blogs.
+This is a simple Dockerfile which will install required packages to generate Jekyll 2 blogs with support for importing an existing blog in Wordpress.com.

 Build instructions:

-docker build -t jjamor/jekyll-env .
+docker build -t jjamor/jekyll-wpdotcomimporter-env .

 Usage example: